Download Flexera Kubernetes Inventory Agent

 ./install.sh --registry images.example.com

-• Conditional: If you wish your Flexera Kubernetes inventory agent to integrate with the IBM License Service, particularly for managing VPC and PVU sub-capacity licensing for standalone products or bundles such as IBM Cloud Paks, you must include the --ibm-licensing parameter.
+• Conditional: If you wish your Flexera Kubernetes Inventory Agent to integrate with the IBM License Service, particularly for managing VPC and PVU sub-capacity licensing for standalone products or bundles such as IBM Cloud Paks, you must include the --ibm-licensing parameter.
 Cumulative example command line:

 ./install.sh --registry images.example.com --ibm-licensing

-• Conditional: If you wish your Flexera Kubernetes inventory agent to run on the OpenShift platform (from Red Hat), you must include the --openshift parameter.
-On this platform, the container for Flexera Kubernetes inventory agent must be run as the root user, and this option creates an appropriate SecurityContextConstraints entry and associates it with the ServiceAccount for the Flexera Kubernetes inventory agent.
+• Conditional: If you wish your Flexera Kubernetes Inventory Agent to run on the OpenShift platform (from Red Hat), you must include the --openshift parameter.
+On this platform, the container for Flexera Kubernetes Inventory Agent must be run as the root user, and this option creates an appropriate SecurityContextConstraints entry and associates it with the ServiceAccount for the Flexera Kubernetes Inventory Agent.
 Cumulative example command line:

 ./install.sh --registry images.example.com --ibm-licensing --openshift